 - Toothbrush & Toothpaste – Take a mini toothpaste to avoid clogging up your luggage.

 - Minimal Makeup – This is the time to embrace ‘au naturel’ by ditching the heavy foundation.
-If you can’t bear to bare, then a light tinted moisturiser (with SPF), mascara and lip balm should do the trick.
+If you can’t bear to bare, then a BB cream (with SPF), mascara and lip balm should do the trick.
 Or even better, get your eyelashes and eyebrows tinted before you go, and leave the mascara at home too.

 - Sanitary Items – Even if you’re not expecting ‘aunt flow’ to pay a visit, there’s nothing worse than being caught out in a foreign country.
-I recommend a menstrual cup as the environmentally friendly option.
-If you haven’t tried one before, make sure you find the best menstrual cup for your needs.
+I recommend a menstrual cup as an environmentally friendly option.

 Other Handy Items